Glossary

 Payment Card Industry Data Security Standards (PCI DSS)

-Standards developed by the Payment Card Industry Security Standards Council to assist organizations that process credit card payments with preventing fraud.
+A set of security standards developed by the Payment Card Industry Security Standards Council to help organizations that process credit card payments prevent fraud and protect cardholder data.
+Originally established in 2004 by Visa, Mastercard, American Express, and Discover.

 Payment terms